JoeMarxYT/SpartanJoe-HLSL/README.md

 ## Intro
 If you use other hlsl mods make sure to modify both this set and the other for compatibility.
-Either way drop the fx files in "...\H3EK\source\rasterizer\hlsl"
+Either way drop the fx files in "...\H3EK\source\rasterizer\hlsl".
-As porting to newer games: It's likely compatible with Halo 3 ODST and maybe ElDewrito.
+As for porting to newer games: It's likely compatible with Halo 3 ODST and maybe ElDewrito.
 Reach+, you will have to do extra work.
 There's also sample tags you can use you can use (thanks to RynoMods for porting the portable shield)

 ## Functions: